PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

 Preparing Inputs
 ----------------

-The description of the units used in this page are as follows:
+The description of the units used on this page is as follows:

 .. list-table::
    :widths: 10 50